benazus/ATB/README.md

-Find, with ~3% accuracy, 30-digit binary-compatible decimal primes whose sum of digits is also a prime.
+Find, with ~3% error, 30-digit binary-compatible decimal primes whose sum of digits is also a prime.